Preposition – “In”

 Invest in something: They decided to invest in real estate.

-Specialize in something: He specializes in computer programming.
+Specialise in something: He specialises in computer programming.

 Succeed in something: She succeeded in her career.